twisted/pydoctor/docs/source/usage.rst

 - ``pageHeader.html``: After the main header, before the page title
 - ``footer.html``: At the very end of the body

-To overwrite a placeholder, write your cusom HTLM files to a folder and use the following option::
+To override a placeholder, write your custom HTLM files to a folder and use the following option::

-  --html-template-dir=./pydoctor_templates
+  --template-dir=./pydoctor_templates

 .. note::